system76/docs/content/fan-noise.md

 Be sure to hold the fan blades still while blowing air to prevent them from spinning.
 If you suspect a damaged fan or want to locate the fan for inspection, refer to your model’s [service manual](https://tech-docs.system76.com/README.html).

-## Clicking or Grinding Sounds

-A clicking or grinding noise may indicate a dirty or physically damaged fan.

-1. Inspect the fan blades for cracks, chips, or foreign objects.

-2. Clean the fan using a can of compressed air to remove dust and debris.

 ## Rattling Noise

 A rattling sound may indicate a loose screw or component near the fan.